 Ensure that you, the author, have done ALL the things mentioned in the submission check list and confirm this by placing a check in the relevant box.
 See the section Checking the article before submission under the heading GENERAL INSTRUCTIONS.

-Please note that failure to comply with all the items mentioned could result in the article being returned to you and thus an unnecessary delay in the publication process.
+Copyright notice

-Copyright notice - click to accept the copyright provisions as seen on the web site.

-You may also send a note to the editor in the box provided.

-Click save and continue at the bottom of the page, this will enable you to move on to the next stage of the submission process.
+- Click to accept the copyright provisions as seen on the web site. - You may also send a note to the editor in the box provided. - Click save and continue at the bottom of the page, this will enable you to move on to the next stage of the submission process.